Yaliang/Handwritten/README.md

 Train the 2 layers neural network with 1000 hidden neurons by using backpropergation algorithem.

 ## nn_bp_test.m
-Test the neural network and displat the total number of correctly recognized digits.
+Test the neural network and print the total number of correctly recognized digits.

 ## demo.m
 Scripts of the GUI.